neuronsimulator/nrn/neuron/stdrun/0stdrun.rst

 Path
 ~~~~

 Pops up a :func:`Impx` template tool for plotting the
 log of voltage attenuation (and other functions of impedance)
 at a specific measurement/injection site
 as a function of a selected path along the neuron in which current is
 injected/measured.

 LogAvsX
 ~~~~~~~

-    Pops up a :meth:`ImpedanceTools.LogAvsX`
+Pops up a :meth:`ImpedanceTools.LogAvsX` template tool for plotting the log of voltage attenuation (and other functions of impedance) between a specific measurement/injection site as a function of distance to every point on the cell.

-    template tool for plotting the log of voltage attenuation (and other functions of impedance) between a specific measurement/injection site as a function of distance to every point on the cell.
+.. _stdrun_shape:

 Shape
 ~~~~~

 Pops up an :func:`ImpShape` template tool for displaying the morphoelectronic transform
 of neuron shape in which distance is represented as the negative log of attenuation.

 .. _ArchiveAndHardcopy:

 Archive And Hardcopy
 ~~~~~~~~~~~~~~~~~~~~

 Checkin this simulation to RCS and print all windows on the printer.

 See :func:`ProjectManagement`

 Saves all (saveable) windows in this session to the file start.ses ( :func:`save_session` ).
 Prints the entire session to the filter :func:`prjnrnpr` ( :func:`print_session` ).

 This menu item exists only when nrnmainmenu is executed after the file RCS/nrnversion exists.
 Ie when the files in the current working directory have been placed under NEURON :func:`ProjectManagement` control.